Freshwater Pom Pom Crab (Ptychognathus barbatus)

 * It’s important to note that this is a very small crab (most will be 1 inch or less at the time of purchase but they can grow up to 1.5 to 1.75 inches).
 This small size makes them ideal for nano tanks as mentioned above *

 - Very active with peaceful disposition towards most tank mates

 - Less aggressive than many other crabs

 - Excellent scavenger

-- Social Behavior: Peaceful.
-Seems to completely ignore all tankmates.
+- Social behavior: Peaceful.
+Seems to completely ignore most tankmates

 - Origin: Madagascar, Taiwan, New Caledonia